 - The University of Alabama pays residents a graduated salary, and fellows the stated salary, subject to such withholdings as required by law or authorized by the trainee.
 The salary is specified in the trainee's Agreement.
 Trainees are paid in 12 equal monthly installments, by direct deposit, on the last day of each month.
 Any questions concerning monthly paychecks should be directed to The University of Alabama Payroll Office at (205) 348-7732.
 While paid a salary, trainees are considered neither faculty nor staff of CCHS or The University of Alabama, but rather are generally classified by the University as post-doctoral graduate students with regard to athletic, social, and cultural events, use of University facilities, participation in University governance, parking privileges, and University services.
-(Note for PGY-1 Residents: Interns receive 13 paychecks at Rose Administration.) - Salaries are not intended as compensation for services rendered by the trainee.
+(Note for PGY-1 Residents: Interns receive 13 paychecks for 12 months and three weeks of training.
+Interns are to collect their first paycheck at Rose Administration.) - Salaries are not intended as compensation for services rendered by the trainee.
 Although it is believed that an essential part of training includes assigned responsibilities for patient care, under the supervision of faculty physicians and consistent with their skills and experience, receipt of the agreed upon salary shall in no way be conditioned upon, measured by, or related to any patient care service rendered by the trainee incidental to the training program. - Trainees should be aware that receiving direct patient care compensation is considered "moonlighting," which is subject not only to the rules of the program and the ACGME, but also to various federal laws stipulated by the Centers for Medicare and Medicaid Services (CMS).
+Trainees should refer to their program's Moonlighting policy for further guidance.